esPass/espass.github.io/why.md

 ### improved first-come first-serve sales

 There are events that have more demand than capacity.
 Some sell first-come first-serve.
-But this introduces a lot of stress in operations as once people know the sale is open - there is a peak on the server and this often leads to downtimes, stress, costs and just bad UserExperience.
-When leveraging the BlockChain and SmartContracts we can make this a pleasant and transparent experience.
+But this introduces a lot of stress in operations as once people know the sale is open - there is a peak on the server and this often leads to downtimes, stress, costs and just bad user experience.
+When leveraging the BlockChain and smart contracts we can make this a pleasant and transparent experience.

 ### transparent and fair ticket lottery

-Some events attack this problem with a ticket-lottery.
+Some events attack this problem with a ticket lottery.
 On the BlockChain you can also make this process fair and transparent.
-We can even make SmartContracts that prefer the people that not won last year the next year to make things even better.
+We can even make smart contracts that prefer the people that not won last year the next year to make things even better.

 ### smartPasses as perk for event-crowdsale

-SmartPass contracts can be combined with [crowdsale-contracts](https://www.ethereum.org/crowdsale).
-This means when you help fund a event and want to get entry as the perk - you can transparently get a SmartPass.
+Smart pass contracts can be combined with [crowdsale-contracts](https://www.ethereum.org/crowdsale).
+This means when you help fund a event and want to get entry as the perk - you can transparently get a smart pass.

 ### combine with DAO's